This Spanish Rice recipe is a delicious and flavorful side dish that goes perfectly with enchiladas, tacos, fajitas, and more!

 - If you don’t have tomato sauce then you can use pasta sauce, diced tomoatoes, or Rotel tomatoes.

 Serve: You can leave the rice out for about two hours before it needs to be refrigerated.

 Store: Cover and store in the refrigerator for 3-4 days.

-Freeze: Once cooled, place the rice in an a freezer-safe container or Ziploc bag and freeze for 3-4 months.
+Freeze: Once cooled, place the rice in a freezer-safe container or Ziploc bag and freeze for 3-4 months.

 Reheat: Thaw the rice at room temperature for 3-4 hours or overnight in the refrigerator.
-Once thawed, Place in a microwafe-safe container and heat on high for 1 ½-2 ½ minutes or until heated through, stirring as needed.
+Once thawed, Place in a microwave-safe container and heat on high for 1 ½-2 ½ minutes or until heated through, stirring as needed.

 - medium saucepan

 - liquid measuring cup

 - chef’s knife